 - Differential Gears

 So, you probably got it all figured out.
 It is the job of the differential to enable the wheels to have different rotational speeds via its gear arrangements.
 The differential gears split the power that is produced from one shaft evenly between both shafts while giving them the ability to rotate at their own individual speeds.
-So, when one shaft slows, the other immediately picks up speed.
+So, when one shaft slows down, the other immediately picks up speed.

 - Differential Pin